larabr/asmcrypto.js/README.md

-asmCrypto
+asmCrypto (openpgp.js fork)
 =========

-JavaScript implementation of popular cryptographic utilities with performance in mind.
+JavaScript implementation of AES cryptographic utilities with performance in mind.
+As of v3, compatibility with upstream repo (now deprecated) is broken: non-AES functions have been removed, and legacy targets (ES5) are no longer supported.

+This library is primarily needed as fallback for the WebCrypto API for AES-CFB (only implemented by Safari), as well as AES-GCM for 192-bit keys (not implemented by Chrome).

 Build & Test
 ------------